 ✨ Skill Level

-Intermediate to Advanced – involves color changes, embroidery, shaping, and simple clothing construction.
+Intermediate to Advanced – includes shaping, flat construction, and careful assembly.

 📏 Finished Size